nidkil/package-version/README.md

 }
 ```

 Now you can run `npm run build:upd-version` from the command line.
-You can pass it arguments using double dashes (--), i.e. `npm run build:upd-version -- info`.
+You can pass it arguments using double dashes (--), e.g. `npm run build:upd-version -- info`.

 ## Usage